Mining limestone is big business, but does it give us a sustainable fertilizer?

 Why I Often Need Some Organic Fertilizers

-It’s not that I’m growing plants that are entirely unsuitable for my climate.
+It’s not that I’m growing plants that are unsuitable for my climate.
 It’s just that in nature, plants only flourish in soil conditions that are right for them.
-Take weeds – they’re just plants that are adapted to your soil conditions and show up first.
+Take weeds – they’re just the plants that are best adapted to your soil conditions.

 So for the most part, I can’t just throw some veggie seeds onto my soil and expect them to be happy there.

-Much of our soil has been tremendously altered in the past by deforestation, farming methods, tilling, chemical use and on and on to the point where it could use a little help from us.
-We don’t want to wait 10 or 100 years to be able to grow optimally healthy food.
+Much of our soil has been tremendously altered by deforestation, tilling, chemical use, and on and on to the point where it could use a little help from us.
+We don’t want to wait hundreds of years for the soil to repair itself so we can grow optimally healthy food.

 Sustainable Fertilizer – What Does This Mean For You?

-Even in permaculture, which is a design approach that’s very concerned with sustainability, it is generally agreed that bringing in some inputs early on in the process to get things productive much more quickly is important.
+Even in permaculture, which is a design approach that’s especially concerned with sustainability, it’s generally agreed that bringing in some inputs early on in the process to get things productive much more quickly is important.

 So while I keep my inputs to a minimum, I do use them in the early years of a new garden, especially a vegetable garden.

 What are your thoughts on this?
 Do you try to use sustainable fertilizer sources?
-Or do you try to get all of your nutrition from materials on your property like compost?
+Or do you try to get all of your nutrition from materials on your property?